wenux0509/Finance-Tracker/README.md

 To continue on this project few things you need to set up first I did not upload the whole source code folder along with the framework code because it is unnecessary

-STEPS IMPLEMENTING THE GITHUB CODE IN YOUR IONIC PROJECT FOLDER Step 1
+STEPS IMPLEMENTING THE GITHUB CODE IN YOUR IONIC PROJECT FOLDER <br>
+Step 1
 Run visual studio code in ADMINISTRATION mode
 Step 2